PacktPublishing/Data-engineering-with-dbt/README.md

 ### Code from the remaining chapters
-In chapter 5 we start the sample dbt project and from that point onward each file in this repo represents one version of a file in the dbt project.
+In chapter 5 we start the sample dbt project and from that point onward each file in this repo represents one version of a file in the dbt project or a sample that we have discussed even if not part of the sample project.

+Inside each chapter the files that represent dbt objects (models, macros and others) are under a `dbt` folder, while other files that might represent CSV files or commands to be executed in Snowflake are in separate folders.

-In the early phases of the sample project we have few models
+In the early phases of the sample project we have few models, so they all are under the `dbt` folder.
+When we have multiple types of dbt object we have placed each type of file in its sub-folder.

 ## The sample dbt project